Ultimate learning guide for early chess beginners

 17.)
 Read chess blogs

 We shouldn’t forget that youtube is not the only place to find informational content, google search can also provide awesome resources from various websites.
-I also have a full article about that, discussing all the details which you can view here (will open in a new tab).

-But again, to summarize here are the best chess websites out there:
+To summarize, here are the best chess websites out there:

 - Reddit.com (“Chess” subreddit)